microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 The single realm environment requires interactions between the following computers and server roles:

-* The client computer runs the observer test cases by verifying the traffic messages captured on other computers.
+* The Client Computer/Driver Computer runs the observer test cases by verifying the traffic messages captured on other computers.

 * The KDC, AP, and Client run the implementation of the protocols that are being tested.

-* The client computer also runs the traditional synthetic client test cases to test the claim based scenarios.
+* The Client Computer/Driver Computer also runs the traditional synthetic client test cases to test the claim based scenarios.

 The following figure shows a single realm environment using an isolated Ethernet connection.